Hearing planned Tuesday on leasing Astria Regional to state for virus response

 Converting the building

 In the emergency motion, Astria Health said it granted access to the building to the state on Monday so it can start preparations to convert the building.
-Providing immediate building access to the state was crucial to the state preserving “critical Federal resources that can be utilized to treat COVID-19 patients,” according to bankruptcy filings.
+Providing immediate building access was crucial to the state preserving “critical federal resources that can be utilized to treat COVID-19 patients,” according to bankruptcy filings.

 Astria Regional had 214 licensed beds but operated well-below capacity at the time of its closure in mid-January.
 According to the interim lease agreement, Astria Health said the facility has the capacity for up to 243 beds with oxygen “if configured properly.”

-The state would be responsible to any improvements to the building as well any necessary maintained and repair needed during the term of the lease.
+The state would be responsible for any improvements to the building as well as any necessary maintainance and repair needed during the term of the lease.

 The state would also have access to furniture, fixtures and equipment on the property, including equipment in its surgical heart room and catheter labs, beds, sterilizers and operating equipment.